 Fishing has been woven into the fabric of coastal communities throughout history.
 For hundreds of years, people have relied upon the resources that were bountiful in the Gulf of Mexico, and over time, people built family businesses around commercial fishing and seafood production.
 Today, commercial fishing in the U.S. provides sustainable seafood to consumers across the world.
-The waters of the Gulf provide fertile fishing grounds, and the U.S. has some of the most rigorously managed fisheries in the world, thanks to the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
-On top of science-based management mandated by MSA, the Red Snapper and Grouper-Tilefish Individual Fishing Quota (IFQ) Programs have improved the reef fish fishery; the red snapper population is increasing, commercial reef fish fishermen are fishing at sustainable levels and within their catch limits, and there is better business stability.
 We are rebuilding and protecting our fisheries not just for the fishermen and consumers of today, but for future generations as well.
 This is why it's important to us to cultivate a strong base of young fishermen to carry on the legacy of today's fishery leaders.

-- We advocate for funding to develop training programs across the country.
-The Shareholders’ Alliance, along with like-minded small boat commercial fishing groups , support the Young Fishermen’s Development Act , which would create a $2 million grant program for training initiatives for young and next generation fishermen.
+The Shareholders’ Alliance, along with like-minded small boat commercial fishing groups in the Fishing Communities Coalition, support the Young Fishermen's Development Act, which would create a $2 million grant program for training initiatives for young and next generation fishermen.

-- We support young fishermen involved in the management process.
 We regularly bring young fishermen to Washington, D.C. and Gulf of Mexico Fishery Management Council meetings to provide their first-hand experiences to elected representatives and fishery managers.
-Testimony from next generation fishermen is a powerful tool to communicate how regulations will impact those making a living on fishery resources.
-We also encourage fishermen to attend the Marine Resource Education Program , a multi-day workshop focused on educating fishermen in fishery-science and the regulatory process.
+We also encourage fishermen to attend the Marine Resource Education Program (MREP), a multi-day workshop focused on educating fishermen in fishery-science and the regulatory process.